-Medical Coating Platforms ("CovaCoat" and "Centaur"): Covalon's patented coating technology is a proprietary "grafting from" process which utilizes photo-polymerization to create active grafting sites where new polymer chains are initiated and propagated from the surface of an existing medical device.
+Medical Coating Platforms: Covalon has several medical coating platforms, that are branded as CovaCoat, CovaCoat with API, Centaur, CovaGuard and SD-168.
+Covalon's patented coating technology underlying CovaCoat, CovaCoat with API and Centaur are based on a proprietary "grafting from" process which utilizes photo-polymerization to create active grafting sites where new polymer chains are initiated and propagated from the surface of an existing medical device.
 The CovaCoat and Centaur processes enable these grafting sites to slightly penetrate the surface of the medical device forming a strong, permanent continuum, rather than a discreet coating layer, which is more susceptible to delamination and particulate generation as compared to the resulting CovaCoat surface.
 This is unlike many competitors' coatings, which use a cure catalyst.
 As a result, the CovaCoat and Centaur processes create a functionalizable micron level covalently bound polymeric surface while preserving the bulk mechanical properties of the underlying medical device.
 The Company's CovaCoat and Centaur processes will not decrease or adversely affect the physical properties of the underlying device, which is critical for regulatory submissions and clinical use.
 The new coated surface created during the CovaCoat and Centaur processes has inherent lubricious and biocompatible properties and can be further functionalized to meet the specific needs of an application.
 CovaCoat has been proven effective on many polymeric medical device surfaces including silicones, polyurethanes, polyethylenes, polycarbonates, polyesters, Pebax®, Nylon, and PEEK.
 Centaur is ideally suited to improve the safety and functionality of intravascular medical devices such as vascular access catheters, where the presence of unwanted particulate can cause significant patient complications.
+Covalon's patent pending antimicrobial sanitizing technology platform (the CovaGuardTM Platform) incorporates Benzalkonium Chloride (BAC) into a unique lipid delivery system that can be applied to a variety of surfaces (porous and non-porous), and skin, to provide immediate and sustained kill of viruses and bacteria.
+Covalon's SD-168 is a persistent surface coating that is capable of remaining active for up to 30 days on a non-porous surface.